osmosis-labs/osmosis/SECURITY.md

 For a feature request, please [create a GitHub issue](https://github.com/osmosis-labs/osmosis/issues/new).
 Clearly state your use case and what value it will bring to other users or developers on Osmosis.

-If it is something that can be handled by a parameter change, discuss it on [the discussions](https://github.com/osmosis-labs/osmosis/discussions) or on [Discord](https://discord.com/invite/osmosis) in `#governance-proposals` and consider a governance proposal.
+If it is something that can be handled by a parameter change, we encourage you to join the Osmosis Commonwealth Forum for discussions.
+You can participate in the forum by visiting https://gov.osmosis.zone/overview.
+Additionally, you can also join the Osmosis Discord community at https://discord.com/invite/osmosis and engage in the #governance-proposals channel to discuss and consider governance proposals.

 ## Standard Priority Bug